 Credit photo: Shutterstock

-How about a bright, uncommon idea of short hair Asian guys love to experiment with?
+How about a bright, uncommon idea of short Asian hair?
 Adding some grey color to your hair is enough to look different, especially if it’s slightly tousled.

 Top Heavy Wave & Low Taper